OutboundSpade/FlyMachines/docs/CreateOIDCTokenRequest.md

 `func (o *CreateOIDCTokenRequest) HasAud() bool`

 HasAud returns a boolean if a field has been set.

+### GetAwsPrincipalTags

+`func (o *CreateOIDCTokenRequest) GetAwsPrincipalTags() bool`

+GetAwsPrincipalTags returns the AwsPrincipalTags field if non-nil, zero value otherwise.

+### GetAwsPrincipalTagsOk

+`func (o *CreateOIDCTokenRequest) GetAwsPrincipalTagsOk() (*bool, bool)`

+GetAwsPrincipalTagsOk returns a tuple with the AwsPrincipalTags field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsPrincipalTags

+`func (o *CreateOIDCTokenRequest) SetAwsPrincipalTags(v bool)`

+SetAwsPrincipalTags sets AwsPrincipalTags field to given value.

+### HasAwsPrincipalTags

+`func (o *CreateOIDCTokenRequest) HasAwsPrincipalTags() bool`

+HasAwsPrincipalTags returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)